rmosolgo/graphql-ruby/guides/schema/generators.md

 ### ActiveRecord columns auto-extraction

-The `graphql:object` and `graphql:input` generators can detect the existence of an ActiveRecord class with the same name, and scaffold all database columns as fields/arguments using aproppiate GraphQL types and nullability detection
+The `graphql:object` and `graphql:input` generators can detect the existence of an ActiveRecord class with the same name, and scaffold all database columns as fields/arguments using aproppriate GraphQL types and nullability detection

 ### Options